17 Best Chickens For Beginners: For Eggs, Meat, Show Purposes

 They aren’t hostile, either.
 Barnevelder chickens are friendly and easy to keep.
 Barnevelder chickens have a friendly nature and are good for beginners.
 They’re good to raise with children and can be kept in portable chicken coops.

-Barnevelder chickens make little noise, so they’re very suitable for beginning farmers.
+Barnevelder chickens make little noise and are very suitable for beginning farmers.
 A chick goes for around $4, while a grown-up goes for $75.

 maran chickens